backstage/backstage/docs/features/scaffolder/README.md

 So - You wanna create stuff inside your company from some prebaked templates?
 You're at the right place.

 This guide is gonna take you through how the Scaffolder in Backstage works.
-Both the frontend, and the backend.
+We'll dive into some jargon and run through whats going on in the backend to be able to create these templates.
+There's also more guides that you might find useful at the bottom of this document.
 At it's core, theres 3 simple stages.

 1. Pick a skeleton
 2. Template some variables into the skeleton
 3. Send the templated skeleton somewhere

-Underneath, theres a little bit more going on.
+These three steps are translated to the folllowing stages under the hood in the scaffolder that you will need to know:

+1. Prepare
+2. Template
+3. Publish

+Each of these steps can be configured for your own use case, but we provide some sensible defaults too.

+Lets dive a little deeper into these phases.

 ### Glossary and Jargon